 The best part?
 It’s incredibly easy to maintain a homemade vanilla extract for years and years.
 As the batch starts to go down, just top it off with more vodka and an extra bean or two, and keep on using it!

-- Vanilla beans - You can find vanilla beans in specialty stores and online.
-Try to buy high-grade beans for the absolute best flavor.
+- Vanilla beans - You can find vanilla beans in specialty stores, the grocery store and online.
+Try to buy high-grade beans for the absolute best vanilla flavor.
 You’ll know the vanilla beans are fresh and ready to use if you can easily wrap them around your fingers (skip the beans that appear to be dried out).

 - Vodka - You need alcohol to make homemade vanilla extract because it extracts the flavor from the vanilla pods.
 Vodka is neutral tasting, making it the best option, but rum, brandy, or bourbon can also be used.
-Try to use a mid to high-priced vodka.
+Try to use a mid to high-priced vodka - or the best alcohol you can afford.
 The better the quality, the better your vanilla extract will be.

-Unsure of what type of vanilla beans to buy?
-There are three common varieties.
-Each one has its own distinct notes, flavors, and aromas that are evident as the extraction process continues.
+Unsure of what type of whole vanilla beans to buy?
+There are three common different varieties of vanilla beans.
+Each type of vanilla bean has its own distinct notes, flavors, and aromas that are evident as the extraction process continues.
 They are:

-Don't be scared to mix and match the different varieties in your extract!
+Don't be scared to mix and match the different varieties in your homemade vanilla extract recipe!
 It’s fun to create your own custom flavors and profiles that fit your personal preference.

 For more information, check out Nielsen Massey’s website.
 They’re vanilla pros who go deep into the three different types, their qualities, and their preferred uses.

 Step 1: Slice the vanilla beans.
-Slice each vanilla bean lengthwise, being careful not to slice right through the bean.
+Slice each vanilla whole bean lengthwise, being careful not to slice right through the bean.
 Open up the pod (like a book) to reveal the inside.
 No need to scrape out the seeds!
-Just place the full beans right in a jar.
+Just place the full beans right in a jar with a tight fitting lid.

 Step 2: Pour the vodka over top.
-Pour the vodka over the beans in the jar.
+Pour the vodka over the split beans in the mason jar, glass bottle or glass jar.
 Seal the lid on top and shake gently.

 Step 3: Store and let the flavors extract.
-Keep the sealed jar in a cool, dark place for at least 8 weeks.
-Make sure to shake the jar once a week.
+Keep the sealed jar in a cool, dark place away from direct sunlight for at least 8 weeks.
+Make sure to give it a good shake once a week in it's room temperature setting and dry place.

 Vanilla shows up constantly in baking because it helps all of the other ingredients and flavors shine.
 You can put it to use whenever a recipe calls for vanilla extract, like banana bread cupcakes, pastry cream, lemon sandwich cookies, or butterscotch chocolate chip cookies.